alexandrelamberty/alexandrelamberty/README.md

 ### :blue_book: Projects

-Here's a glimpse of my ongoing projects:
+Let's take a peek into my project collection.
+I have quite a few ongoing ones—I tend to generate ideas faster than code!
+Here's a snapshot of what's currently in the pipeline:

 #### :bookmark: Websites